 The Company is exposed to the default risk of the counterparties with which the Company transacts.
 The Company monitors counterparty credit risk on an individual basis by periodically assessing each such counterparty's credit rating exposure.
 The maximum loss due to credit risk equals the fair value of the gross asset derivatives which are primarily concentrated with a foreign financial institution counterparty.
-The Company considers these exposures when measuring its credit reserve on its derivative assets, which was \$49 and \$32, respectively, at January 3, 2010 and September 30, 2009.
+The Company considers these exposures when measuring its credit reserves on its derivatives.
 Additionally, the Company does not require collateral or other security to support financial instruments subject to credit risk.